renaudcerrato/renaudcerrato.github.io/_drafts/2016-05-26-build-your-homemade-router-part3.md

 title: Build your homemade router (part 3)
 ---

-This post is the third part of the series "Build your homemade router": the [previous part](/2016/05/23/build-your-homemade-router-part2/) covered the system configuration and the setup of a 802.11n/2.4Ghz access point.
+This post is the third part of the series "Build your homemade router": the [previous part](/2016/05/23/build-your-homemade-router-part2/) covered the system configuration of a very basic 802.11n/2.4Ghz access point.

+According to the documentation of the [Airetos AEX-QCA9880-NX](http://www.airetos.com/products/aex-qca9880-nx/), the chipset is fully 802.11ac capable and we should 5Ghz radio and can

 ## Configuration